NSAPH/National-Causal-Analysis/Confounders/brfss/readme.md

 data, we aggregate the variables of interest within each county, and then link the county level data to zip codes (using `raw_data/esri_zipcode_2010.csv`).
 We also perform moving average temporal interpolation to reduce missingness.
+We interpolated using a moving average within each zip code to fill in data for years where there was no survey data for a given year.
+We also use the same rolling average method in create an estimate for the years following 2012, when county level data became unavailable.
 The uninterpolated data (`processed_data/brfss_confounders.csv`)is kept to help control for uncertainty in the interpolation method, and allow users to identify which values were interpolated.